Duration:

 DAY 1: CUSCO – CACHORA – COCA MASANA – CHIKISKA CAMP

-We leave Cusco at 6:00am for the 4 hour drive to Cachora in our private transportation.
-On the way we will stop to have breakfast admiring the wonderful Limatambo Canyon and the Salkantay and Humantay Mountains.
+We leave Cusco at 6:00 am for the 4-hour drive to Cachora by private transportation.
+On the way, we will stop to have breakfast admiring the wonderful Limatambo Canyon and the Salkantay and Humantay Mountains.
 We then continue to the little village of Cachora.
-After meeting our expedition support crew know as arrieros we start a gentle hike through this historically rich territory.
-It is a 3 hour hike to Capulichayoc (2915m/9,564ft) from where we have our first beautiful views of the Apurimac valley and river below, as well as the snow-capped peaks of Padrayoc and Wayna Cachora Mountains.
-We then descend toward Coca Masana (2330m/7,644ft) where the climate becomes noticeably warmer and the flora and fauna begin to change.
-Finally we arrive at Playa Rosalina (Rosalina Beach) at 1550m/4,954ft beside the raging “The Speaker God” Apurimac River, famous for Class 5 rafting rapids.
+After meeting our expedition support crew, known as arrieros, we start a gentle hike through this historically rich territory.
+It is a 3-hour hike to Capulichayoc (2915m/9,564ft) from where we have our first beautiful views of the Apurimac valley and river below, as well as the snow-capped peaks of Padrayoc and Wayna Cachora Mountains.
+We then descend toward Coca Masana (2330m/7,644ft), where the climate becomes noticeably warmer and the flora and fauna begin to change.
+Finally, we arrive at Playa Rosalina (Rosalina Beach) at 1550m/4,954ft beside the raging Apurimac River, which is famous for its Class 5 rafting rapids.
 Here we will set up camp and spend the night.
-Walking poles or wooden sticks are highly recommended and insect repellent a must.
+Walking poles or wooden sticks are highly recommended, and insect repellent is a must.

 Walking distance approximately 17km/10.5mi (7-8 hour hike)